r2dt-bio/R2DT/Readme.md

 python auto-traveler-rfam.py all rfam-output

 # to process sequences from a specific fasta file
-python auto-traveler-rfam.py RF00162 rfam-output --fasta /path/to/fasta
+python auto-traveler-rfam.py RF00162 rfam-output --fasta_input /path/to/fasta

 # see help for more options
 python auto-traveler-rfam.py --help